canonical/core20/README.md

 ## Installing spread

+You can install spread by simply using ```snap install spread```, however this does not allow for the lxd-backend to be used.
-Manually installing spread is the recommended way to get started as we need some LXD profile support that has not reached upstream.
+To use the lxd backend you need to install the snap from source, as the LXD profile support has not been upstreamed yet.
 This document will be updated with the upstream version when this happens.
+To install spread from source you need to do the following.

 ```
 git clone https://github.com/Meulengracht/spread